 This property shows the name of the Animation Track to which the object belongs.

 Defines the controller of the object.
 If the object has no controller, the 'Not Controlled' value is used.

 This is a unique identifier of a scene object.

-This button can be found at the right of the object names.
+This button can be found at the right of every object name:

-Clicking it will select the corresponding object in the Outliner.
+Clicking it copies the name of the corresponding object to the clipboard.